csb324/eleventy-obsidian-ninareth/notes/People/PCs/Costi.md

 <span class="dataview inline-field"><span class="inline-field-key">Class</span><span class="inline-field-value">Wizard</span></span>

 ## Backstory
-Teen.
+Teen from [[Glensdale]] (or perhaps not, but he definitely said the word glensdale).

 Played Mage Pong at [[AVAD]].
 Seems to have had a long lost love or an encounter with corruption or something.

 He's looking for [[Costi's Dad|his dad]].
 One day, a warforged named [[Hugh|Human Named Finn]] showed up and said he was gonna be dad now.
 That's been going... okay.